christopherromo/chit-chatty/README.md

 ### Word of the Day - Naomi Rodriguez

 **ADDED**
-   - installed requests and updates `requirements.txt`
+   - Installed requests and updates `requirements.txt`
    - Random Words API in order to fetch a random word in Spanish as well as its English translation.
 Also supports Dutch, French, Chinese, Japanese, and Turkish
    - `word_of_the_day.html` and the ability to redirect to this page from the navbar